Erivan province (Safavid Iran): History

 The alternate name of the province, Chokhur-e Sa'd, had been in use since the fourteenth century.
 The name is derived from a certain Amir Sa'd, the leader of the Turkic Sa'dlu tribe, who had accompanied Timur from Central Asia.
 The Sa'dlu's had become prominent under their leader, Amir Sa'd, and settled in the Erivan area, where Amir Sa'd became the governor of the area.
 Chokhur-e Sa'd literally means "Vale of Sa'd".
+The term initially designated a much smaller area than the territory of the future province.
+The contemporary Armenian equivalent of this name was Sahata pos 'Sa'd's pit' or Yerkirn Sahatu 'Sa'd's land'.
+In 16th–17th-century Persian sources, the element Sa'd was poetically reinterpreted as meaning "happy".

 Historic Armenia, which included the territory of the Erivan province, made part of Safavid Iran from its earliest days.
 In 1502, the first governor of the Erivan province was appointed by then incumbent King (Shah) Ismail I (1501–1524), and royal Safavid edicts make mention of the province as early as 1505 and 1506.
 As a result of the Peace of Amasya of 1555, the Safavids, then under King Tahmasp I (1524–1576) were forced to cede the western part of historic Armenia to the expanding Ottoman Empire.

 In 1578, the Ottomans invaded Iran, and by 1583 they were in possession of the Erivan province.
 In 1604, Safavid King Abbas I (1588–1629) expelled them and re-established the Safavid sway.

 Around the same time, realizing the vulnerability of the province, King Abbas I ordered for the mass deportation and relocation of the Armenians from his Armenian territories (which thus included the Erivan province), deeper into mainland Iran.